HorizenOfficial/horizen-migration/erc20-migration/README.md

 <i>npx hardhat test</i>

 3. (Optionally) If you want to run the test suite in real network:
-- create a .env file in the root folder with an entry: MNEMONIC=<seed_phrase> , with the seedphrase of a metamask wallet with funds
+- create a .env file in the root folder with an entry: MNEMONIC=<seed_phrase>, with the seed phrase of a metamask wallet with funds
 - configure in hardhat-config.js the desired network and change the value of defaultNetwork property to use it
 - rerun point 2.